m-tharwat262/PetroleumProduction/README.md

 Calculate IPR and Travers curves that show the productive capacity and well performance and determine the pressure distribution and rates along oil and gas wells.

 Test the app:
-you can use this values to test the app from a real well data
+you can use these values to test the app from a real well-data

 For calculate (IPR) :

 using (Vogel and Standing) method :

 Average Reservoir Pressure (Pres) = 3200 Psig

 Bubble Point Pressure (Pb) = 2200 Psig

 Pressure (Pwf) = 1340 Psig

 Flow Rate (QI) = 1000 STB/Day

-For calculate the Travers Curves : you can use the IPR data above and add the next data to the Out Flow Input Data Depth (d) = 7000 ft
+To calculate the Travers Curves :

+you can use the IPR data above and add the next data to the Out Flow Input Data

+Depth (d) = 7000 ft
 Well Head Pressure = 200 Psig
 Gas Liquid Ration (GLR) = 500 scf/STB